-The highest quality gemstones have the most pure colors, deep tones (not to light or dark), and saturation.
+The highest quality gemstones have the purest colors, deep tones (not too light or dark), and saturation.
 In terms of clarity, it's hard to find flawless gemstones without any imperfections, which are created during their formation.
 Those with small to moderate inclusions represent the best value for money.
 A good cut will maximize the gemstone's color and minimize its inclusions, as well as be symmetrical and in proportion.
 You'll find that gemstones with greater color saturation usually need a shallower than average cut.
 It's also important to keep in mind that even though two gemstones may be the same carat weight, they may in fact not be the same size.
 This is... because different gemstones have different densities.
 For example, the density of a ruby is higher than a diamond.
-This means that a 1 carat ruby will look smaller than a 1 carat diamond.
+This means that a 1-carat ruby will look smaller than a 1-carat diamond.

 Another factor to take into consideration when determining the value of a gemstone is its rarity.
-Some (such as diamonds, emeralds and rubies) are much more rare than others.
+Some (such as diamonds, emeralds, and rubies) are much rarer than others.

 02 of 05